 We were quickly back into the woods, then out into farm fields again.

-The directions were now coming from guide books, not those written sheets.
+The directions were now coming from guide books.

 Our coast to coast route now followed two other well known routes.
-That meant more signposts and less confusion over vague directions.
-This trail was much better marked and there was a lot less mystery solving to get through the miles.
+This trail was well marked.

 A few hours and many miles in, we stopped to sit on some rocks in a pasture.
 This was our second coolest lunch spot on the journey.

-We often bought pre-made lunches from the B&Bs where we stayed.
+We often bought pre-made lunches from the B&B's where we stayed.
+This was all part of the arrangements made when we booked this whole thing through Contours Walking Holidays.
 Sometimes we would pass through a village large enough to have a shop or a cafe, but usually not.
 The lunch break also allowed further study of the guide book.

 With every mile I wondered about James's feet, but he pressed on.